mParticle/docs/src/pages/developers/sdk/web/getting-started/index.md

 Although including mParticle via the snippet as documented above is recommended for most implementations, self-hosting is also supported.
 See the [Self-Hosting](/developers/sdk/web/self-hosting/) section for more information.

+## Device Id (Device Application Stamp)

+When the Web SDK initializes, mParticle generates a random UUIDv4-formatted string to be the browser's device id (`Device Application Stamp`, or `das`).  mParticle allows developers to retrieve this by calling `mParticle.getDeviceId()`.

+The device ID is unique to each browser's persistence layer.
+This means that a new device ID is generated for each browser, so if a user uses multiple browsers, then their MPID will have multiple device IDs associated with it.
+Additionally, if a user clears cookies/local storage, or uses a browser's private browsing mode (ie. incognito mode), a new instance of persistence is created, resulting in another device ID.

+Furthermore, if multiple people use the same computer and browser (ie. families, public computers), then a single device ID will be associated with multiple users.

+mParticle allows an advanced use case for our customers to set the device ID via two different methods:
+1. During initialization - set `window.mParticle.config.deviceId`.
+2. Mid session - call `mParticle.setDeviceId('UUIDv2-formatted-string')`.

+Note that an invalid device ID will result in data not reaching our servers, so we recommend doing lots of manual testing if configuring the device ID.
+One use case is passing the device ID between an iFrame and parent page when mParticle is on both pages.
+In this case, you should call `getDeviceId` from one level (for example the iFrame) and send that value to the other (for example the parent page).

 ## Determining Which Partner SDK Version is Being Used By a Kit